Multi-Architecture Multi-Expert Diffusion Models: Experimental Details

 \subsection{Practical Benefits and Limitations}

 The foremost benefit derived from the multi-expert strategy is the considerable reduction in computational time costs.
-This mirrors the empirical observations made by Balaji~\etal~\cite{balaji2022ediffi}, who found that within a practical setting, the total inference speed of the model does not vary with the number of experts, $N$.
+This mirrors the empirical observations made by~\cite{balaji2022ediffi}, who found that within a practical setting, the total inference speed of the model does not vary with the number of experts, $N$.
 The inference speed stays constant with increasing $N$, as it's defined by the average model size of the experts.

-However, a potential limitation of this approach lies in the associated memory cost.
-If all the expert models are loaded into the GPU system memory, the memory cost increases proportionally with the number of experts, $N$.
-Despite this, the multi-expert strategy for diffusion models provides an option to prioritize memory efficiency over computational time costs under memory-critical circumstances.
-This can be achieved by loading only the expert model responsible for inference at each time-step into the GPU system memory, thereby reducing memory cost at the expense of computation time.
+However, a potential limitation of this approach lies in the total memory requirements.
+If all the expert models are loaded into the GPU memory at once, the memory requirements will increase proportionally with the number of experts, $N$.
+Despite this, the multi-expert strategy for diffusion models provides a memory-efficient alternative that can reduce the memory requirements at the expense of model loading time.
+Specifically, one can first load only the single expert model responsible for inference at an early time-step into the GPU memory.
+Then, after storing the intermediate outputs in disk memory, the current expert model on GPU memory is replaced with the next expert model to resume the diffusion process.
+It would drastically offer memory savings while providing still reasonable inference times than that of large models.

-Moreover, in situations where there is a demand to process large sample inferences simultaneously, the multi-expert strategy can offer drastic reductions in both system memory cost and computational time costs.
-This is possible by loading one expert model into the GPU system memory and processing features up to its limit.
-Intermediary outputs can then be stored in disk memory before unloading the current expert from the GPU system memory.
-The same procedure is then sequentially repeated for each subsequent expert, resulting in significant overall savings.